 Also in Springdale, Flannigan’s Inn offers superb accommodation in a phenomenal setting.
 With large, well equipped rooms and an excellent restaurant, Flannigan’s Inn has all the right ingredients to make your stay in Zion unforgettable.
 The shuttle to Zion National Park stops right in front of the hotel.

 In addition to a seasonal heated outdoor swimming pool and hot tub, guests staying at Bumbleberry Inn can enjoy breathtaking views of the Zion Mountains from their own private balcony.
 Getting to Zion is easy – either by car, only a 5 minutes’ drive away, or by taking the free transfer service.
 The hotel’s sun terrace is a great place to lounge and relax after a long day spent exploring Zion National Park.
 Best of all, guests can enjoy fresh bumbleberry pie and espresso from the onsite bakery.

 Las Vegas to Zion National Park Day Trip with Bryce Canyon National Park

 For those hungry for more, there are tours from Vegas to see both of Utah’s national parks in one go.
 While it may sound ambitious, it is certainly possible in small groups.
 This tour allows you to experience firsthand all of the awe-inspiring forces of nature that shaped the vivid landscape of Utah.
 After a convenient pickup from your hotel, you will be taken for an exciting ride across the desert to see the breathtaking clusters of stone spires of Bryce Canyon National Park and the towering cliffs of Zion National Park with its looming mesas and steep, dark-orange tinged canyons.
-Click this link to book the adventure of a lifetime.
+Book the adventure of a lifetime!